carolynvs/carolynvanslyck.com/content/blog/2021-01-23-mage-is-my-favorite-make.md

 It's a file named **magefile.go**, usually at the root of your repository.

 In this example I am using it to work with a project written in Go, but I have been happily using it on other repositories where Go isn't involved at all.
-Mage is suitable for any project, just like make.
+Mage is suitable for any project.

 <script src="https://gist-it.appspot.com/github.com/carolynvs/mage-example/raw/main/magefile.go"></script>